-What type of diagram is used to describe A food chain I

-the feeding links between different A 1000 Chain
+What type of diagram is used to describe the feeding links between different A food chain

 organisms?
+The transfer of energy from one erganism +

-What does an arrow represent in a food The transfer of energy from one organism
+What does an arrow represent in a food chain?
+The transfer of energy from one organism to another

-chain? to another
++

 What happens to the amount of energy It decreases

-transferred as you move through a food it decreases
+transferred as you move through a food chain?

-chain?

-Suggest three reasons the energy Organisms use some energy for
+Suggest three reasons the energy Organisms use some energy for +

 transferred will decrease? movement

 transferred will decrease.
 Organisms use some energy for

 keeping warm

 Organisms may reproduce and

 transfer energy in growing their

 offspring

 Why are there normally no more than 4 There is insufficient energy remaining to

 or 5 levels in a food chain? be transferred

 What are the different levels in a food Trophic levels

 chain called?

 What is the term used to describe the Producer

-first organism in a food chain?
+first organism in a food chain? \perp

 From where to producers get their The sun - through photosynthesis

 energy?

 What is a herbivore?
-An organism which feeds on plants
+An organism which feeds on plants \perp

 What is a carnivore?
-An organism which feed on the flesh of other animals
+An organism which feed on the flesh of

+other animals

 What is an omnivore?
 An organism which eats both plants and

 meat

-Put these organisms into a food chain: Corn → Mouse → Snake → Hawk
+Put these organisms into a food chain: Corn → Mouse → Snake → Hawk +

 Mouse

 Hawk

 Snake

 Corn

-What would be the effect on each of the The population of hawks would fall - less
+What would be the effect on each of the The population of hawks would fall - less +

 other organisms of all of the snakes prey

 catching a disease and dying?
 The population of mice would increase -

 less predators

 The population of corn would fall - more

 predators (mice)

-What type of diagram is used to describe Food webs
+What type of diagram is used to describe Food webs \top

 interlinked food chains?

-What is the name Pyramid of numbers
+What is the name Pyramid of numbers Ī

-for this type of diagram?
+for this type of Weadpecker (Secondary consumer)

+diagram?

 (Primary consumer)